01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day05.md

-# Exercice 2: Cross validation (k-fold)
+# Exercise 2: Cross validation (k-fold)

-The goal of this exercice is to learn how to use cross validation.
+The goal of this exercise is to learn how to use cross validation.
 After reading the articles you should be able to explain why we need to cross-validate the models.
 We will firstly focus on Linear Regression to reduce the computation time.
 We will be using `cross_validate` to run the cross validation.
 Note that `cross_val_score` is similar bu the `cross_validate` calculates one or more scores and timings for each CV split.

 Preliminary: